sonngai159/covid_tracker/README.md

 - Push source code, pipfile, ***ssh_key.pem*** file, ***json's key*** file to remote machine.
 - Install pipenv.
 ### 6 - Tableau Setup:
-- Download Tableau, connect with google sheet, make your visualization.
+- Download Tableau, use google sheet as data source, make your visualization.
 - Publish Tableau visualization to the tableau public server, it automatic update when your google sheet data change.
 ### 7 - Crontab Setup:
 - Set cronjob to run source code at every time you wish.